JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 I'll focus on wrapping Intel SIMD instruction set through this series of articles, but the wrappers will be generic enough so plugging other instruction set is easy.

-Since SIMD instructions are longtstanding, you might wonder if writing your own wrapper is relevant; maybe someone did it before and there no need to write any code, all you have to do is to reuse existing code.
+Since SIMD instructions are longstanding, you might wonder if writing your own wrapper is relevant; maybe someone did it before and there no need to write any code, all you have to do is to reuse existing code.
 Well, yes and no.

-[Agner Fog](http://www.agner.org/optimize/#vectorclass) has written some very usefull classes that handle Intel SIMD instruction set (different versions of SSE and AVX), but he doesn't make heavy use of metaprogramming in its implementation; thus adding a new wrapper (for a new instruction set or a new version of an existing one) requires to type a lot of code that could have been factorized.
+[Agner Fog](http://www.agner.org/optimize/#vectorclass) has written some very usefull classes that handle Intel SIMD instruction set (different versions of SSE and AVX), but he doesn't make heavy use of metaprogramming in his implementation; thus adding a new wrapper (for a new instruction set or a new version of an existing one) requires to type a lot of code that could have been factorized.
 Moreover, some essential tools are missing, such as an aligned memory allocator (we'll see why you need such a tool later).
 However his library is